konyogony/Doxium/README.md

 # Doxium

-An easy solution to modern staticly generated documentation for Next.js

-Currently only supports typescript, tailwindcss and black theme
+An easy solution to generate modern documentation in Next.js Currently only supports typescript, tailwindcss and black theme

 ## Roadmap